(This article was originally published on March 12, 2019. It has been updated on 11/4/2020 and 9/24/2021.)

 The Litter-Robot company recommends 1 robot for every 3-4 cats.
 If you’re thinking about buying a Litter-Robot, they have a 90-day, full refund return policy.
 You just have to pay shipping back (note that the initial shipping to you is free).
 It also comes with an 18-month warranty.
 You have the option to purchase an extended warranty for an additional 18 months (totaling a 3-year warranty), which I purchased.

-The Litter-Robot is not cheap and is currently $499.00 USD.
+The Litter-Robot is not cheap and is currently $499.00 USD (increasing to $549.00 on September 27, 2021!).
 So before ordering, I fully researched it and recommend you do the same.
 I read a gazillion reviews and watched as many testimonial videos as I could find.
 The Litter-Robot currently has 4.5 out of 5 stars on their website (693 reviews).
 If you’re interested in ordering one, you can check out their how it works page as a starting place.

 Litter-Robot Discount Code